Transmission Swap Basics

 As previously mentioned, GM responded to consumer interest in more fuel-efficient vehicles with the TH2004R and 700R4.
 In 1990, the 700R4 transmission went through a name change and was designated the 4L60.
 This was only a name change with no mechanical modifications between the transmissions.

 Later, General Motors introduced a two-piece case that allows for different bellhousings and, ultimately, a more adaptable or swappable transmission.
 Then in 2001, updates to the 4L60E resulted in a more robust 4L65E transmission.
 In the end, although the 700R4 and 4L60E share similar internals and dimensions, continued updates made for a stronger, more tunable, reliable, and swappable transmission.
-The 4L65E is a more popular transmission choice for enthusiasts.
+The 4L65E is a more popular transmission choice.

-Paring Transmission Swap with Motor Swaps
+Pairing Transmission Swap with Motor Swaps

 Although it is fun to brag about how powerful the motor in your car is, your ability to put that power to the ground is sometimes more important.
 Without the right transmission, a powerful engine doesn't mean faster lap times.
 And, odds are, if you're going through the hassle to change your motor, you're doing so to make more power.

-If power is what you're looking for, the factory transmission might not hold the added power you're putting through it.
+So, if power is what you're looking for, the factory transmission might not hold the added power you're putting through it.
 That's when it's time to consider a transmission swap too!

-For more information regarding what GM transmission will work with motor swaps such as LS, Vortec, or other GM small blocks, check out our related article.
 G Force Performance Crossmembers are the perfect solution to support your new transmission.